The Law of Rhythm

 Most people burn out not because they do too much—but because they refuse to rest.
 They fight the natural ebb and flow of energy, forcing intensity in every season, trying to stay “on” all the time.
 But life doesn’t work that way.
 Nature doesn’t work that way.
 And you’re not an exception.

 They treat rest like failure.
 Like slowing down means falling behind.
 But rest is part of power.
 The bow has to be pulled back before the arrow can fly.
 Muscles grow in recovery.
 Insight forms in stillness.
-Your system resets in the pause.
+Your system resets during the pause.

 The Law of Rhythm teaches you when to push and when to pause.
 It’s not just about knowing the cycle—it’s about respecting it.
 That’s what makes your energy sustainable.
 That’s what sharpens your mind.
 That’s what gives you endurance in the long game.